 Overall, the base model appears the most sensitive to natural mortality and steepness.
-Lower mortality and lower steepness resulted in a lower relative spawning biomass in 2019 (i.e., more depleted) and lower equilibrium yield (Figure 47 and Figure 49).
-None of the sensitivities ran would suggest the stock is currently overfished.
+Lower mortality and lower steepness resulted in a lower relative spawning biomass in 2019 (i.e., more depleted) and lower equilibrium yield (Figure 48 and Figure 50).
+None of the sensitivities would suggest the stock is currently overfished.

-3.4.3 Retrospective analysis
+3.6.3 Retrospective analysis

-A 8-year retrospective analysis was conducted by running the model using data only through 2010, 2011, 2012, 2013, 2014, 2015, 2016, and 2017 progressively (Table 27 and Figure 65).
+A 8-year retrospective analysis was conducted by running the model using data only through 2010, 2011, 2012, 2013, 2014, 2015, 2016, and 2017 progressively (Table 30 and Figure 66).
 The initial scale of the spawning population was basically unchanged for all of these retrospectives.
 The size of the population for the last 15 years generally increased as data were removed, although slightly.
 The estimate of natural mortality increased slightly when 2 to 3 years of data were removed.
 No alarming trends were present in the retrospective analysis.

-A look at past assessments shows that the prediction of spawning biomass has generally increased with each assessment (Figure 66).
-This assessment (2018) predicts the largest spawning biomass.
+A look at past assessments shows that the prediction of spawning biomass has generally increased with each assessment (Figure 67).
+This assessment (2019) predicts the largest spawning biomass.
 All assessments show similar trends.

-3.4.4 Likelihood profiles over key parameters
+3.6.4 Likelihood profiles over key parameters

-Likelihood profiles were conducted for R_0 , steepness (even though it was not estimated in the base case) and over male and female natural mortality values simultaneously.
+Likelihood profiles were conducted for $R_0$ , steepness (even though it was not estimated in the base case) and over male and female natural mortality values simultaneously.
 These likelihood profiles were conducted by fixing the parameter at specific values and removing the prior on the parameter being profiled.
 Without the original prior distribution the MLE estimates from the base case will likely be different than the MLE in the likelihood profile, but this displays what information the data have.
 There was some difficulty in achieving model convergence for many parameterizations in the likelihood profile.
 In some cases jittering was required.

-As R_0 increased, natural mortality also increased and the relative spawning biomass in 2015 was less depleted (Table 28).
-There was variable support for each likelihood component across the range of R_0 evaluated.
-The total likelihood supported the estimated value (Table 28).
-Profiles are illustrated in Figure 67.
+As $R{\theta}$ increased, natural mortality also increased and the relative spawning biomass in 2015 was less depleted (Table 31).
+There was variable support for each likelihood component across the range of $R{\theta}$ evaluated.
+The total likelihood supported the estimated value (Table 31).

-For steepness, the negative log-likelihood was minimized at a steepness of 0.736 and 0.791, but the 95% confidence interval extends over the entire range of possible steepness values (Table 29).
 Profiles are illustrated in Figure 68.

-For natural mortality, the negative log-likelihood was minimized 0.156 (Table 30).
+For steepness, the negative log-likelihood was minimized at a steepness of 0.736 and 0.791, but the 95% confidence interval extends over the entire range of possible steepness values (Table 32).
 Profiles are illustrated in Figure 69.

+For profiles of natural mortality, where natural mortality for females and males were set to the same value, the negative log-likelihood was minimized 0.156 (Table 33).
+Profiles are illustrated in Figure 70.

-3.4.5 Overall assessment uncertainty
+3.6.5 Overall assessment uncertainty